-Viral gastroenteritis is sometimes called the "stomach flu."
-It refers to swelling or inflammation of the stomach and intestines from a virus.
+Viral gastroenteritis is swelling or inflammation of the stomach and intestines from a virus.
 The infection can lead to diarrhea and vomiting.
+It is sometimes called the "stomach flu."

 Gastroenteritis can affect one person or a group of people who all ate the same food or drank the same water.
-The germs may get into the food you eat (called contamination) in different ways.
+The germs may get into your system directly from food or water or by way of objects such as plates and eating utensils.
+They can also be passed from person to person with close contact.

 Viral gastroenteritis is a leading cause of severe diarrhea in both adults and children.
 Many types of viruses can cause gastroenteritis.
 The most common ones are: